dark

 Messages (each) $0.75 $0.75 N/A N/A

-There’s a lot of different prices and options on this so I’ll break it down.
+There are a lot of different prices and options on this so I’ll break it down.

 Prices/Fees shared by both plan types (Annual and Freedom)